 Under the Sea is playing at the Great Lakes Science Center all summer with multiple show times a week.
 The movie is about 45 minutes in length and is sure to be enjoyed by all members of your family.

 Thank you to the Great Lakes Science Center for providing tickets to the show for this review.
-No compensation was received.
+The honest opinions are my own.